aws-solutions/improving-forecast-accuracy-with-machine-learning/README.md

 * Get the link of `improving-forecast-accuracy-with-machine-learning.template` uploaded to your Amazon S3 bucket.
 * Deploy the solution to your account by launching a new AWS CloudFormation stack using the link of the `improving-forecast-accuracy-with-machine-learning.template`.

+## 6. Test/ Demo the Solution

+To test the solution, or provide a demo - you can follow the synthetic data generation instructions under `source/synthetic/README.md`.

 ### Known issues